 ASIC is soldiering on with its enforcement work during the pandemic.
 In its enforcement update for the period 1 January 2020 to 30 June 2020, ASIC reports it has achieved 54 financial services related enforcement results.
 ASIC also discloses its pandemic related enforcement priorities, which will guide its response to misconduct associated with the pandemic.

-Senior associate Elliott Stumm says that relevantly for fund managers, ASIC's pandemic-related enforcement priorities focus on—
+Partner Elliott Stumm says that relevantly for fund managers, ASIC's pandemic-related enforcement priorities focus on—

 - misconduct arising from behaviour seeking to exploit the pandemic environment, including mis-selling of unsuitable investment products